My Research

 My master’s research was undertaken at the High-Energy Astrophysics Division (HEAD) of the Harvard-Smithsonian Center for Astrophysics.
 My supervisor was Dr. W. Peter Maksym.
 I studied the interactions between AGN (supermassive central black holes) and their host galaxies, using data from across the electromagnetic spectrum.

 Most galaxies are thought to have a central black hole that is millions to billions of times the mass of the Sun.
-This solar system size object can have an incredilbly large influence on the evolution of the entire galaxy, through jets, outflows and winds.
+This solar system size object can have an incredibly large influence on the evolution of the entire galaxy, through jets, outflows and winds.
 Often light from AGN can outshine the rest of the galaxy altogether!
-AGN can look wildy different depending on the angle we view them at, and they were once thought to be many different objects, but there is now a Unified Model, that ties all of our theories together.
+AGN can look wildly different depending on the angle we view them at, and they were once thought to be many different objects, but there is now a Unified Model, that ties all of our theories together.
 You can read more about it here

 I used data from the Chandra and Hubble telescopes, which work in the x-ray and optical respectively, although I have used NuSTAR and VLA data as well for comparisons.
-I work with both images and spectroscopy to charicterise both the location and spectral shape of the emission, which can be modelled to provide insight into the physical parameters describing the AGN and surrounding material, such as the amount of obscuration (column density), gas temperature and the viewing angle.
+I work with both images and spectroscopy to characterise both the location and spectral shape of the emission, which can be modelled to provide insight into the physical parameters describing the AGN and surrounding material, such as the amount of obscuration (column density), gas temperature and the viewing angle.

 NGC 5972